HOW MUCH DOES A CHIMNEY CAP INSTALLATION COST?

 REPAIR VS REPLACE

 If your existing cap is just loose or has minor surface rust, we can re-secure and re-seat it for $195.
 But honest answer: most damaged caps can't be repaired — once a cap is rusted through, bent, or missing parts, replacement is the only safe option.
-We'll tell you on-site which one yours needs.
+A cap that's been failing for a while has usually let water reach the masonry below it, too — if we spot cracks up top, here's what crown repair or rebuild runs.
+We'll tell you on-site which one yours needs — or get the full picture of your flue first with a Level 2 camera inspection.

 What you get